-Man wrongly convicted in fatal arson at 14 sues Chicago Police
+Man wrongly convicted in fatal arson at 14 sues Chicago police

 "I didn't understand the amount of hatred toward me from the cops, why they were lying.
 Everybody was lying," said Gray.

 Gray was arrested when he was 14 and charged with starting a fire that killed two people.
-His 54-page federal civil lawsuit names seven former Chicago police detectives - five of whom are now dead - a former Chicago youth police officer, a former city fire marshal, and a former Assistant Cook County State's Attorney who is now a sitting judge.
+His 54-page federal civil lawsuit names seven former Chicago police detectives - five of whom are now dead - a former Chicago youth police officer, a former city fire marshal, and a former Assistant Cook County state's attorney who is now a sitting judge.

 "There's no way these police detectives should have been able to coerce a false confession to a crime that didn't occur from a 14-year-old," said Gray's attorney John Loevy at a Thursday afternoon press conference.

-The complain also names the city of Chicago, and accuses the defendants of manipulating witnesses and fabricating evidence in the fire, which at the time was ruled an arson.
+The complaint also names the city of Chicago, and accuses the defendants of manipulating witnesses and fabricating evidence in the fire, which at the time was ruled an arson.

 At some point, attorneys said investigators got an empty milk jug, and then made up a story about Gray filling it with gasoline to start the blaze.
 Tests revealed that was untrue.